esotericenderman/inflamity/docs/ISSUES.md

 - Fire charges can be thrown and placed on the ground at the same time.
 - Fire charges are thrown double.
 - Fire charges can be thrown with both left and right click.
+- Flint and steels can be used when the other hand is NOT empty.
+- There is no animation when throwing fire charges.